unlicense-code/build/README.md

 so you learned chunks are dynamic build instructions and assets are static referenced content assets of any type even other source code that can produce chunks is a assets until it produced a chunk :)

 so you can simply think of them as processed and unprocessed assets a processed parsed asset that generates code gets a chunk a filesystem entry for example is a asset and gets a chunk

+Combined Chunks and assets do form whats called Artifact

+that gets us the the next chapter the two main build types source builds and artifact builds.

+## Build Types
+a Artifact build is based on pre build artifacts from a prev build step in general this is the most fastest and stable way. and should be the prefered unless your working on some internal binary code.
+Most Application developers should not need to ever use a other development mode then the Artifact mode.

+The Artificat mode also enables so called rolling releases